-Home > Events & Programming > Golden Streets
+Home > Events & Programming > GLDN+ Streets

-After a brief hiatus in 2020, Golden Streets is back in 2021!
-Golden Streets is our annual landscaping design contest for buildings in the Golden Triangle neighborhood, providing vibrant landscaping for BID members and visitors.
-Golden Streets is one way we are welcoming the community back to the Golden Triangle.
+GLDN+ Streets has added greenery and bright colors to the community again in 2022.
+GLDN+ Streets is an annual landscaping design contest for buildings in the Golden Triangle neighborhood, providing vibrant landscaping for BID members and visitors.
+GLDN+ Streets is one way we are welcoming the community back to the Golden Triangle.

-Completed tree boxes were judged in mid-June.
-The winners receive a gift card to a Golden Triangle business.
+Completed tree boxes were judged in late-June.
+The winners received gift cards to a Golden Triangle business.

 Once again, we are collaborating with Smithsonian Gardens to expand its horticulture program into the central business district.
 This year’s theme, “Happy Habitats,” is an extension of the Smithsonian Gardens’ “Habitat” exhibition, a two-year Smithsonian-wide exhibition exploring one big idea: Protecting habitats protects life.
 The theme encourages creative, urban interpretations around the idea of habitats.